Down the Road (Manassas album): Background

 After a very critically and commercially successful year, 1972, things changed when they regrouped to record at Criteria Studios in early 1973.
-Stills had met and married French pop singer Veronique Sanson, while Hillman re-united with the rest of the Byrds for a one-shot reunion album.
-Hillman was also entertaining a big-money offer from David Geffen's Asylum Records to form a new super-group with J.D.
-Souther and Richie Furay.
+Stills had met and married French pop singer Veronique Sanson, while Chris Hillman re-united with the rest of the Byrds for a one-shot reunion album.
+Hillman was also entertaining a big-money offer from David Geffen's Asylum Records to form a new super-group with JD Souther and Richie Furay.
 Arguments and increased drug-use were extremely prevalent, and Stills was losing money paying for each member each night.
-Before and during the recording of this album Stills maintained a round the clock schedule with Manassas in the studio, which resulted in another album of unreleased material written by Stills, Chris Hillman, Dallas Taylor, and Fuzzy Samuels, that included Stevie Wonder singing on a track.
+Before and during the recording of this album Stills maintained a round the clock schedule with Manassas in the studio, which resulted in another album of unreleased material written by Stills, Hillman, Dallas Taylor, and Fuzzy Samuel, that included Stevie Wonder singing on a track.

 Recording

 The album was initially recorded at Criteria Studios, Miami with the Albert Brothers, until an increasingly combative Stills caused the brothers to quit halfway during recording, so sessions moved to Caribou Ranch, Colorado and to Los Angeles.
+Tapes from the sessions at Caribou Ranch were taken to Criteria but Stills found it difficult to focus on the project because he was still not in the best of shape in the studio.
+A jam session with Bobby Whitlock and Dallas Taylor was recorded by The Albert Brothers.
+It was later overdubbed by Stills, who put new words to the melody.
+This became the song “City Junkies”, for which Stills took sole writing credit for.
 To make matters worse Atlantic Records, then rejected some of the tracks, which necessitated re-recordings, resulting in patchwork quality to the album.
 Some suspect that the album was rejected for containing too few Stills' songs and too many from Chris Hillman.
 "Down the Road" and "So Many Times" were recorded in September 1972 at Criteria, Miami.
 The rest of the tracks were recorded in January 1973.